praveenchoragudi/DataVisualizations/README.md

 ## Dashboard Creation

  Using Tableau, one can quickly create dynamic, real-time visuals by building dashboards.
 We can integrate data sources, apply filters, and drill down into certain information with only a few clicks.
-View the [COVID19_dashboard](https://public.tableau.com/views/COVID19_VIZ/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link) I built using the tabular data we covered earlier.
+View the dashboard [COVID19_VIZ](https://public.tableau.com/views/COVID19_VIZ/Dashboard1?:language=en-US&publish=yes&:display_count=n&:origin=viz_share_link), built using the tabular data we covered earlier.

  THANK YOU